jamesoneill54/ca4012-statistical-machine-translation-labs/notes.md

     3-gram/trigram = ['the cat sat', 'cat sat on', 'sat on the', on the mat']
     ```
     - BLEU gives preference to more verbose translations, applying a brevity penalty if the MT is shorter than the reference.
+    - BLEU is given by the following function:
+        ```
+        BLEU = min(1, (output_length / reference_length) (for each ngram from 1-4, calculate precision)^1/4
+        ```
+    - Clipped n-gram precision is given by:
+        ```
+        Precision = number of clipped correct ngram in output / total number of ngrams in output.
+        ```
+    - Clipped n-gram precision is the number of correct n-grams in the output compared to the amount of times that n-gram appeared in the reference.
+The number of times the n-gram occurs in the output is clipped by the number of times it appears in the reference.
 - **METEOR** gives a score for synonyms (partial credit).
 - **Criticism of Automatic Translation:**
     - Ignores relevant words.